 - Omega-3: An important fatty acid for a number of reasons.
 In relation to PCOS, Omega 3 supplementation has been shown to aid in reducing inflammation.
 It’s also good at regulating the menstrual cycle and improving lipid profile.

 - Vitamin D: This is one I recommend to all of my clients.
 Vitamin D is important for every cell in the body.
-Since we find ourselves indoors so often and wearing SPF when we are outside, we often find ourselves deficient.
+Since we find ourselves indoors so often and wearing SPF when we are outside, we are often deficient in Vitamin D.

 - Chromium: This is a trace mineral that influences the function of insulin.
 It has been linked to improved glucose utilization in individuals with insulin resistance.